Maryam-Sayadi/bioinformatics-workbook/dataAnalysis/Metagenomics/MetagenomicsP1.md

 ```
 This will remove all reads that have a 31-mer match to the artifacts reference reads, allowing 1 mismatch.

-* in=  : input file
+* in  : input file
-* out= : file containing filtered Reads
+* out : file containing filtered Reads
-* outm= : file containing reads that match the reference kmer
+* outm : file containing reads that match the reference kmer
-* k= : Kmer number
+* k : Kmer number
-* hdist= : hamming distance, the number of allowed mismatches
+* hdist : hamming distance, the number of allowed mismatches
-* ftm= modulo trim number ( usually 5), the right end is trimed so that the read's length is equal to molulo this number.
+* ftm modulo trim number ( usually 5), the right end is trimed so that the read's length is equal to molulo this number.
 The reason is that with Illumina sequencing runs are usually a multiple of 5 in length but sometimes they are generated with an extra base.
 This last base is very inaccurate and has badly calibrated quality as well, so it’s best to trim it before doing anything else.
-* ref= :  A file with all sequencing artifacts included in software source. can be found in  ```resources/``` directory where the bbToolkit program is installed.
+* ref :  A file with all sequencing artifacts included in software source. can be found in  ```resources/``` directory where the bbToolkit program is installed.
 You can contact your cluster computer help desk for locating the file.

 Lets look at the output: